KrisPett/KrisPett/README.md

 - 🌱 I’m currently learning microservices with Spring Cloud and Kubernetes.

-- 📫 How to reach me: I'm on [LinkedIn](https://www.linkedin.com/in/kristoffer-pettersson3).
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kristoffer-pettersson3).
 That's the best way.
 I'm using [Gitlab](https://gitlab.com/KQT3) for most of my microservices projects.

 <!--
 **KQT3/KQT3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.